scuffi/nutree/docs/sphinx/ug_graphs.rst

 for example 'friends → Alice', and 'friends → Alice'.

 .. note::
-    :class:`~nutree.typed_tree.TypedTree` adds a feature that makes mapping to a digraph easy.
-However it is still a `tree` at heart:
+    :class:`~nutree.typed_tree.TypedTree`'s node type only affects

-    The node type only affects parent → child relations: arbitrary links are not supported and advanced navigation methods or SPARQL queries are not implemented. |br|
+    parent → child relations.
+Arbitrary links are not supported.
-    If you are looking for a data model with full graph support have a look at specialzed libraries,such as `rdflib <https://github.com/RDFLib/rdflib>`_ .
+    If you are looking for a data model with full graph support have a look at specialzed libraries,such as `rdflib <https://github.com/RDFLib/rdflib>`_.

 .. rubric:: Writing Digraphs